 Even though I had no photo to show for the experience, I savored the moment of satisfaction as I restarted my car and headed north, back to McKenzie County.
 I’d never helped an old lady across the street when I was a Boy Scout, but that afternoon made up for it.
 And not long thereafter, I finally found a nice view of the Little Missouri River near an oil well access road, and captured the photo displayed at the top of this post.

 At another oil well site a little farther north, I stepped out of the car without my camera to gaze across the river and consider my options.
-As soon as I stopped walking noisily through the brush, I heard a rustling in the grass to my left and whirled round, expecting to find a rabbit.
+As soon as I stopped walking noisily through the steep brush-covered slopes above the river, I heard a rustling in the grass to my left and whirled round, expecting to find a rabbit.

 No rabbit did I find, but a tiny fawn which I would never have noticed, had it not lost its nerve and stumbled to its feet.
-As it did so, one of its front legs got wedged between two branches of the small juniper shrub under which it was hiding, and now it was obviously in trouble.
-When I was young, my first reaction would have been to run back uphill for my camera.
+As it did so, it lost its balance on the steep slope and got its front leg wedged between two branches of the juniper shrub under which it was hiding, and now it was obviously in trouble.
+When I was young, my first reaction would have been to run back uphill for my camera!
 But after the experience of raising a son, I could not leave the fawn tangled up in that shrub—no more than I’d leave my son in such pitiful condition.
 The fawn’s leg had to be freed quickly, before it got sprained or broken.

-So I came to its rescue quickly, bracing myself on the steep dusty slope next to the juniper and reaching underneath gently to lift the fawn’s leg up and out of the branches in which it was trapped.
-Having accomplished that, I stood up and cradled the fawn in my arms like the baby it was.
-As I climbed back up the slope to my car, the fawn bleated loudly for its mom.
-I envisioned getting my butt kicked by an angry doe, and relented: “Okay, I’ll put you down.
-Just sit tight a bit, okay?”
+So I came to its rescue, bracing myself as well as I could on the dusty slope.
+With both arms free, I was able to reach under the juniper and to gently lift the fawn’s leg up and out of the branches in which it was trapped.
+Having accomplished that, I scooped it up carefully as I got to my feet, cradling the fawn in my arms like the baby it was.
+As I climbed toward my car with an armload of baby deer, the fawn bleated loudly for its mom.
+I’d heard a fawn “calling for Mom” once before!
+Getting my butt kicked by an angry doe, I decided, would end the day on a sour note.
+So I said: “Okay, I’ll put you down.
+Just sit tight for a sec, okay?”

 It was getting late by this time, and I believed I had enough time to re-visit a spot I had found earlier in the day—a bluff overlooking the Little Missouri—and perhaps get a nice sunset photo.
 Upon arriving there, I knew I had made the right call.
 The river, which had looked “flat” in the late morning light, now sparkled and shone with the light of the setting sun, whose glow permeated the leaves of the trees and spread out to the valley below.
 I got busy and shot photos till the glow was gone and the sun had set.